 If you’re still using halogen lights for your ATV, it’s time to make a change.
 By using antiquated lights, you're wasting money and reducing your visibility as well.
 These lights simply aren’t as bright, don’t last as long, and fail much more often than an LED would.

 LED light bulbs draw far less power than halogen bulbs.
 When you can save on power, you make room for the use of other gadgets.
 For instance, police may need to install a radio, navigation system, or scanner on an ATV’s dash.
 By using LEDs instead of halogens, you’re freeing up energy that would be wasted on lighting and allowing it to power other needed gadgets.
+A small led light bar uses very little power but can be extremely bright.

 Another reason you should consider tossing the halogen bulbs is that LED lighting offers more options.
 With LED lighting, you can opt for specific color tones.
 ATV lights are available in white, amber, green, red, and white.
 It’s imperative that you know what color lights are appropriate for your department and your state.
 On average, an LED light lasts about 100,000 (the equivalent of about 11+ years of constant use).